alari777/project-birdnest/README.md

 Below you can see a diagram created in Figma of how the clients (frontend) and the server (backend) interact.

 ![figma diagram variant #2](./screenshots/readme/diagram/figma-diagram-2.png)

+I would like to explain this scheme in short.

+- Left side (backend side):
+  - Service works with third party API and set/update data in store.
+  - When backend side gets a frontend request (via route) so special function returns prepared data from `Map collection` (it is store).

+Other words, backend is separated on few independent structures like service, store and route.
+These are loosely coupled structures that are easy to test, refactor, and maintenance to.
+For example, if we would to add new fetching from third party API then it is easy.
+We can update current service or just add new and other structures will not be affected.
+They will not know about this upgrading.

+- Center side (these are just requests from frontend clients to backend and responses back)

+- Right side (frontend side):
+  - There are a lot of clients.
+They make a lot of requests to backend using `polling`.

+- Block on top:
+  - These are `GET endpoints` of third party API in order to get: XML with drones and pilot by `serial ID`.
+  This block is for service structure.

+Thus, we get:
+ - Loosely coupled structures.
+ - Data Consistency.
+Each client gets the same set of data in any time as other users.
+ - It is easy to maintenance, support, scale and refactoring.

 ## <a name="structure_of_project">Structure of project</a>